 Getting sucked into a Jet engine doesn’t happen very often but it has happened in the past.
 In another incident in January 01, 2006 a mechanic was sucked into the jet engine of a Boeing 737 at El Paso International Airport and killed.

-The video starts on the flight deck of the USS Theodore Roosevelt and according to the camera time it’s 03:41:11 Feb 20, 1991.
-A A-6E pilot is getting ready for take off as a trainee checks the position of the carrier launching mechanism.
-All this time the pilot has the engines at full throttle and as the trainee moves away the trainer, a greenshirt (Navy personal wear color coated uniforms), John Bridget, comes to make sure everything is OK.
+The video starts on the flight deck of the USS Theodore Roosevelt and according to the camera time, it’s 03:41:11 Feb 20, 1991.
+An A-6E pilot is getting ready for take off as a trainee checks the position of the carrier launching mechanism.
+All this time the pilot has the engines at full throttle and as the trainee moves away from the trainer, a green shirt (Navy personnel wear color coated uniforms), John Bridget, comes to make sure everything is OK.
 Navy personal Daniel P Streckfuss tells the story from there: